skybe077/CleaningData/Codebook.md

 3. Labels were somewhat messy normalised
 4. Measurements were not collapsed into (subject, activity) pairs

+As per instructions, I merged, averaged the datasets, and cleaned up the labels.
+The only addition is the "origin" variable which identifies the originating dataset.

 See readMe.txt	--> *Usage* section for steps that merged, transformed and tidied these datasets into the final dataset.

 ##Variables##